 The red grape variety comes from Italy, Synonyms are Pelaverga di Saluzzo and Pelaverga di Verduno.
-It was allegedly built in the 18th century by a priest named Sebastiano Valfrè from the municipality of Saluzzo to Verduno (both Cuneo province) Piedmont brought.
-She may despite morphological Similarities not with the variety Pelaverga be confused.
-The medium to late ripening vine produces bright red, fruity red wines peppery Grade.
-The nearly extinct variety was reactivated in the 1970s by some producers and is grown in the municipality Verduno and the surrounding area.
-She is in the DOC wine Verduno Pelaverga approved as a dominant variety.
-In 2010, only 6 hectares of vineyards were reported with a strong declining trend; Ten years earlier, it had been 24 hectares (Kym Anderson ).
+It is said that it was in the 18th century by a priest named Sebastiano Valfrè from the parish of Saluzzo to Verduno (both province of Cuneo) in the Piedmont brought.
+In spite of morphological No similarities to the variety Pelaverga be confused.
+The medium to late ripening vine produces light red, fruity red wines peppery Grade.
+The almost extinct variety was reactivated by some producers in the 1970s and is grown in the Verduno area and the surrounding area.
+It is in DOC wine Verduno Pelaverga approved as a determining variety.
+In 2010, only 6 hectares of vineyards were shown with a strongly falling trend; (Ten years earlier it had been 24 hectares (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012